dansholds/grapple-comps-min/content/posts/15562-maine-kids-bjj-nogi.md

 It will be a submission only format and will follow legal submissions for kids under the IBJJF rules.

-The matches will be 3 minutes long and will be in a round robin format and you will be awarded points as follows:
+The matches will be 3 minutes long and will be in a round robin format and you will be awarded points as follows-

 Loss due to submission- 0 points